camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/rabbitmq-inbound.md

 ## Prerequisites

 To use the **RabbitMQ Connector**, you need to have installed a RabbitMQ server and create the relevant [credentials](https://www.rabbitmq.com/passwords.html).
-It is highly recommended to use Camunda secrets to store credentials, so you don't expose sensitive information directly from the process.
+Using Camunda secrets to store credentials is highly recommended, so you do not expose sensitive information directly from the process.
 See [this appendix entry](#how-do-i-store-secrets-for-my-connector) to learn more.

 ## Create a RabbitMQ Connector event